jphillips28/predicting-US-sugarcane-production/README.md

-# Springboard.com: Data Science Career Track
+### Springboard.com: Data Science Career Track: Capstone Project 1
-## Capstone Project 1
+# Predicting Sugarcane Production in the United States

 ### Data Wrangling
 All of my data wrangling efforts are documented in the respective Jupyter Notebooks found in the  **Datasets** folder: